Tuition & Expenses

 |NSF Item Fee||$35.00|

 *Summer Intersession and Summer semester tuition will be billed on a per credit hour basis.
-The per credit hour charge for 1st, 2nd, and 3rd year students is $1,270; for 4th year students it is $1,242 per credit hour.
+The per credit hour charge is $1,295 per credit hour.

 Tuition & Fees Payment